dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 among N=3F+1 parties, at most F of which are presumed Byzantine faulty and the rest are honest.

 The key mechanism for reliability and non-equivocation is for parties to echo a digest of the first message they receive from a sender with a particular index.
-When 2F+1 echoes are collected, a message can be delivered.
+When 2F+1 echoes are collected, the message can be delivered.
 There are two ways to echo, one is all-to-all broadcast over authenticated point-to-point channels a la [Bracha Broadcast](https://core.ac.uk/download/pdf/82523202.pdf);
 the other is converge-cast with cryptographic signatures